 In case you haven’t heard, we have a new bird on the block.
 Last summer the familiar Western-Scrub Jay was split into two species—the California Scrub-Jay (Aphelocoma californica) and the Woodhouse’s Scrub-Jay (Aphelocoma woodhouseii).

 We’ve given birds some pretty bizarre names.
 Does the Secretarybird (right) take notes?
 Who does the Wandering Tattler tattle on?
 Do chatterers and babblers ever shut up?
-Then there are the names that must have come from examining a stuffed … Continue reading

 Heinlein said that there’s no such thing as a free lunch.* He must not have been a birder.
 When the American Ornithological Union met this year, many birders added a new species to their life lists without even leaving their arm chairs.
 It’s time to update our field guides—even the brand new Sibley’s.
 The Western Scrub-Jay has now been split into the California Scrub-Jay (Aphelocoma californica, left) and the Woodhouse’s Scrub-Jay (Aphelocoma woodhouseii).